LJWill/essential-real-estate/readme.txt

 10. Listing properties with features on frontend

 == Changelog ==
+= 1.5.6 =
+* Fix: "For development purposes only" problem of property map on admin dashboard
+* New: Allow to update all user information via admin dashboard

+= 1.5.5 =
+* Fix: Duplicate email sent to admin when registering new user

 = 1.5.4 =
 * New: Allow to change the measurement units for Land Area